holoviz/panel/doc/getting_started/index.rst

 Editor + Server
 ===============

-You can edit your Panel code as a .py file in any text editor, marking the objects you want to render as ``.servable()``, then launch a server with ``panel serve my_script.py --show`` to open a browser tab showing your app or dashboard and backed by a live Python process.
+You can edit your Panel code as a .py file in any text editor, marking the objects you want to render as ``.servable()``, then launch a server with:

+  panel serve my_script.py --show --autoreload

+to open a browser tab showing your app or dashboard and backed by a live Python process.

 JupyterLab and Classic notebook
 ===============================